Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 In his classic book Nineteen Eighty-Four, George Orwell coined the terms “thoughtcrime” and “crimestop.”
 According to current culture, the ideas presented herein about enacting fully distributed and integrated freedom of choice can be considered thoughtcrimes, i.e., views that run counter to accepted ideas and norms.
 Challenging the very basis of common legal concepts and their harmful effects can be seen as the ultimate thoughtcrime.

-Growing up in a culture surrounded by issues of fear and control makes it much more difficult to thoroughly ponder and effectively deal with important philosophical ideas, especially ethical and political ones.
+Growing up in a society surrounded by issues of fear and control makes it much more difficult to thoroughly ponder and effectively deal with extremely important philosophical ideas, especially ethical and political ones.
 Orwell wrote:

 Crimestop means the faculty of stopping short, as though by instinct, at the threshold of any dangerous thought…crimestop, in short, means protective stupidity…orthodoxy in the full sense demands a control over one’s own mental processes as complete as that of a contortionist over his body.

-Such control is indeed viewed as protective for both the controllers and the controlled, since dissent through incisive reasoning in the realm of philosophical ideas can be heavily frowned upon, not welcomed by upholders of present systems.
-Consequently, the status quo tends to remain so, and the various horrors of Orwell’s story are lived by actual humans.
-Despite all sorts of warning signs and costly consequences, most people unquestioningly support the ideas taught and behaviors modeled by various “authorities” during our development.
+Such control is indeed considered protective for both the controllers and the controlled, since dissent through incisive reasoning in the realm of philosophical ideas can be heavily frowned upon, not welcomed by upholders of present systems.
+Consequently, the status quo tends to remain so, and the various horrors of Orwell’s story continue to be lived by actual humans.
+Despite all sorts of warning signs and costly effects, most people unquestioningly support the ideas taught and behaviors modeled by various “authorities” during development.
 The waking-up process has barely begun for humanity, and it’s really needed now more than ever.

 A significant conceptual part of this process involves recognizing and comprehending “The Anatomy of Slavespeak,” an article written years ago by late freedom advocate Frederick Mann: